vkhazin/elasticsearch-courseware/content/chapter-04/DataAggregation.md

 # Data Aggregation #

-* Some data does not fit into a flat table, e.g. movie data
+* Main entity includes or aggregates related data in it
 * Directors, crew, producers, images, and etc...
 How to index it all?
 * Example of movie data:
 ```